Magnificent frigatebird: Status

 The Galápagos population of the magnificent frigatebird may warrant a separate conservation status.
 This small population of genetically unique magnificent frigatebirds is vulnerable.
-Any catastrophic event or threats by humans could wipe out the population of approximate two-thousand magnificent frigatebirds that nest on the Galápagos Islands.
+Any catastrophic event or threats by humans could wipe out the population of approximately two-thousand magnificent frigatebirds that nest on the Galápagos Islands.
 Magnificent frigatebirds are currently classified as of Least Concern by the International Union for Conservation of Nature, but because of the genetic uniqueness of those on the Galápagos Islands this may need to be revisited.

 This population on Cape Verde is thought to be extremely low and on the brink of extinction, despite the original sighting of this species by Columbus likely being that of the Cape Verde population.
 Protection of the frigatebird's breeding sites is necessary for the species' recovery.